Searching ...

 Union County Cities and Areas

-Union County is primarily agricultural, but it still offers many metropolitan conveniences like a commuter airport, shopping malls, and access to Charlotte.
-The unincorporated towns and villages sprinkled around the county offer a small-town feel.
-Many of these towns are continuing to grow and develop.
+Union County is a tale of two counties.
+While primarily agricultural, it still offers many metropolitan conveniences like a commuter airport, shopping malls, and access to Charlotte.
+Growing towns and villages sprinkled around the county deliver a small-town feel.

 Monroe is the county seat and the hub of local government, culture, and industry.
-Monroe’s large historic district is spearheaded by a revitalized downtown that is increasing business growth and visitor traffic.
-The town hosts several events throughout the year.
-It also has served as the backdrop for film crews using the historic Union County courthouse and its charming Main Street in major motion pictures, such as the web series “Funny for the Life of Me” and the adaption of Judy Blume’s “Are You There, God?
+A revitalized downtown and historic district drive business growth and visitor traffic.
+Its striking old buildings and architecture have served as the backdrop for film crews.
+See the historic Union County courthouse and Monroe’s Main Street in major motion pictures, such as the web series “Funny for the Life of Me” and the adaption of Judy Blume’s “Are You There, God?
 It’s Me, Margaret.”
+People visit for its frequent events, like the farmer’s markets, cruise-ins, and movie series.
+Recreation centers include an outdoor water park and city golf course.

-Indian Trail is the largest municipality in Union County.
+Indian Trail is the largest town by population in Union County.
 Family Circle Magazine named it a “Top 10 Best Place For Families,” “The Most Affordable Place in North Carolina,” and a “Great Place For Healthy Living.”
-Indian Trail is a planned and developing community centered around neighborhoods, substantial green spaces, quality education, and affordable living.
-The town hosts activities throughout the year.
+Indian Trail is a planned and still-developing community centered around neighborhoods, substantial green spaces, quality education, and affordable living.
+The Sun Valley Entertainment District includes a movie theater, dining, and retail.
+Additionally, Indian Trail keeps a busy schedule of events with Easter Egg Hunts, Christmas Parades, and July Fourth Fireworks.
 It’s the closest town to Mecklenburg County.

 Mineral Springs is a more recently incorporated town located between Waxhaw and Monroe.
-While its history dates back to the 18th century, it remains mostly a rural community where residents maintain their farms and provide pasture land for horses.
+While its history dates back to the 18th century, it remains mostly a rural community.
+Many residents maintain their farms and provide pasture land for horses.
 The Queen’s Cup, a nationally recognized steeplechase event, takes place in Mineral Springs on the last Saturday of every April.

-Unionville is another notable small town with around 6,000 residents, and it’s located just north of county seat Monroe.
+Unionville is another notable small town with around 6,000 residents.
+It’s just north of the county seat, Monroe.

 Waxhaw is just 20 minutes from south Charlotte and three miles from the South Carolina state line.
-It is one of Union County’s oldest towns and takes its name from the Native American tribes that once inhabited the area.
+As one of Union County’s oldest towns, the name comes from the Native American people that once inhabited the area.
+People are drawn to Waxhaw for its affordability and its high-quality schools, which rank at the top in Union County and among the best in the state.
 Its Waxhaw Historic District is on the National Register of Historic Places.
-Over 17,000 people call Waxhaw home, but it is still dedicated to maintaining its small-town charm.
+Over 17,000 people call Waxhaw home, but the town remains dedicated to maintaining its small-town charm through community events and programs.

 Weddington is in the northeastern corner of Union County, about 15 miles southeast of Charlotte.
 It has around 10,000 residents, and it is primarily residential and suburban.
 A small percentage of the acres in Weddington is allocated for commercial zoning.

-Other towns and unincorporated communities include Fairview, Matthews, Wingate, Stallings, Mint Hill, Marshville, and Hemby bridge.
-Many date back to the late 1700s or early 1800s.
+Other towns and unincorporated communities include Fairview, Matthews, Wingate, Marshville, and Hemby Bridge.
+Many communities date back to the late 1700s or early 1800s as mill or agricultural towns that grew by railroad station stops.

 Union County Education

 The Union County Public Schools is North Carolina’s sixth-largest public school system, serving over 41,000 students.
 It employs 5,000 people, making it one of the largest employers.
+Even better is the quality of education it provides.
+In 2023-2024, its state testing scores ranked it the second top-performing school district.
 The UCPS has a 93% graduation rate.

 For higher education, one option is South Piedmont Community College.
 It enrolls around 10,000 students annually and offers 12 areas of study.
 These programs include associate’s degrees, transfer programs, and certificates.